luxfi/sdk/examples/tokenvm/README.md

 requires only 72 bytes of state = `assetID|publicKey=>balance(uint64)`).
 This
 storage format makes it possible to parallelize the execution of any transfers that don't touch the same accounts.
-This parallelism will take effect as soon as it is re-added upstream by the `hypersdk` (no action required in the `tokenvm`).
+This parallelism will take effect as soon as it is re-added upstream by the `vmsdk` (no action required in the `tokenvm`).

 ### Trade Any 2 Tokens
 What good are custom assets if you can't do anything with them?
-To showcase the raw power of the `hypersdk`, the `tokenvm` also provides support for fully on-chain trading.
+To showcase the raw power of the `vmsdk`, the `tokenvm` also provides support for fully on-chain trading.
 Anyone can create an "offer" with a rate/token they are willing to accept and anyone else can fill that "offer" if they find it interesting.
 The `tokenvm` also maintains an in-memory order book to serve over